R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: The critical Ising model

 From a CFT perspective, the scaling limit of the critical Ising chain with open boundaries is very well understood.
-It is described by the BCFT with central charge $c=1/2$ and a bulk operator spectrum consisting of three primary operators -- the identity $\id$, energy $\varepsilon$ and spin operators $s$ -- and their descendants \cite{di_francesco_conformal_1997}.
-The three boundary critical points correspond to the three conformal boundary conditions for the Ising BCFT, which, in the framework of radial quantization on the annulus, allow the construction of the following physical boundary states \cite{cardy_boundary_1989,di_francesco_conformal_1997}:
+It is described by the BCFT with central charge $c=1/2$ and a bulk operator spectrum consisting of three primary operators -- the identity $\id$ $(h_{\id}=0)$, energy $\varepsilon$ $(h_\varepsilon=0)$ and spin $s$ $(h_{s}=1/16)$-- and their descendants \cite{di_francesco_conformal_1997}.
+The three boundary critical points correspond to the three conformal boundary conditions for the Ising BCFT, which, in the framework of radial quantization on the annulus, allow the construction of the following physical boundary states \cite{cardy_boundary_1989}:

-where $\kket{i}$ denotes the Ishibashi state \cite{cardy_boundary_1989}\cite{ishibashi_boundary_1989} corresponding to the primary operator $i$.
-The physical boundary states $\ket\alpha$ are in one-to-one correspondence with the primary fields of the bulk CFT \footnote{This statement is strictly true if the bulk CFT is diagonal, see \cite{runkel_structure_2000} for a detailed discussion.}: $\ket{f} \leftrightarrow s$ and $\ket\pm \leftrightarrow \id/\varepsilon$.
-The boundary fields that interpolate between two conformal BCs can be inferred from this correspondence, as shown in \cite{cardy_boundary_1989},\cite{lewellen_sewing_1992}.
-Thus, the spectrum of primary boundary fields $\psi_{i}^{(\alpha\beta)}$ of the Ising BCFT is the one of Table \ref{tab:IsingBCCOs}.
+where $\kket{\phi}$ denotes the Ishibashi state \cite{ishibashi_boundary_1989} corresponding to the primary operator $\phi$.
+The physical boundary states $\ket\alpha$ are in one-to-one correspondence with the primary operators of the bulk CFT\footnote{This statement is strictly true if the bulk CFT is diagonal, see \cite{runkel_structure_2000} for a detailed discussion.}: $\ket{f} \leftrightarrow s$ and $\ket\pm \leftrightarrow \id/\varepsilon$.
+The boundary operators that interpolate between two conformal BCs can be inferred from this correspondence \cite{cardy_boundary_1989,lewellen_sewing_1992}.
+The spectrum of primary boundary operators $\psi_{i}^{(\alpha\beta)}$ of the Ising BCFT is summarized in Table \ref{tab:IsingBCCOs}.